vmsh0/JustActivateWindows/README.md

 #### Project-related
 - Localization (depends upon Localization support)
-- Better release process (incl. compiling vlmcsd as part of the build process and automatic versioning based off git commit id and tag - I have no idea how to do that with MSBuild)
+- Better release process (incl. compiling vlmcsd as part of the build process and automatic versioning based off git commit id and tag - I have no idea how to do that with MSBuild and I don't care to learn, so please help!)
-- 32-bit release?

 Some of these items have a **corresponding Issue** in the tracker with more details.

 **Everyone is welcome** to work on these items.
-The correct way to do that is to **clone** the repository, **do** the work and submit a **Pull request**.
+The correct way to do that is to **fork** the repository, **do** the work and submit a **Pull request**.
 If you are unsure about something, open an Issue.

 Please follow the **existing coding style**.
 I will not accept PRs contaning badly-formatted code, mixed tab and spaces (and in general different indentation style), with identifiers written in a language different than English and any other form of bad code.